wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.16.3 =
+* New: Added set_time_limit(600); to the sync part.
+So if your server does allow this the time limit is set to 10 minutes instead using the default of 30.

 = 2.16.2 =
 * Fix: An error message was shown when the plugin contexture-page-security was not available.
 This plugin enables to use groups in WP and this groups can be used in WFU to create profiles!
 * Fix: Styles adopted for WP 3.4.1